ENGR 1110: Introduction to Cyber Security Engineering

 Program cost is $4,000 which includes tuition, books, supplies, housing, dining, and transportation (program field trips), as well as social and recreational activities.
 Students will have access to campus facilities to include labs, libraries, and the new Rec and Wellness Center.

-Register online or by mail.
+Register online or by mail by June 20, 2014.
 A student interest statement (300 words or less) and a $400 deposit are required to register.
-The deposit will be credited towards your account which must be paid in full by May 8, 2014.
-Registration ends May 1, 2014 and the course is limited to 20 students.
+The deposit will be credited towards your account which must be paid in full by June 27, 2014.
+The course is limited to 20 students.

 - Click here to register online (follow prompts to email your interest statement after enrolling online)